 • It may sound overly simple but, is the device turned on?
 Is it properly charged?

 • Check the coil.
 Is it loose?
 Does it look black inside?
 Are you getting a burnt flavor?
 Many problems with e-cigarettes can be solved by simply changing the coil.
-A good piece of advise is to always have a spare coil around in case things go wrong.
+A good piece of advice is to always have a spare coil around in case things go wrong.

 • Is the setting appropriate for the coil?
 Most coils have the wattage range stamped on them or on the box the coils came in.
 If the wattage/voltage is set too low, the coil may not work.
 If the setting is too high, the coil will burn out and you’ll get a burnt flavor.